Bogota, Colombia: Pros and Cons of Visiting

 Bioxury Hotel

 We loved our three night stay during our 13 year wedding anniversary at the Bioxury Hotel (pictured below).
-It’s very modern, comfortable and well priced compared to what you would pay for similar quality in other countries.
-The complimentary breakfast buffet is also really good.
+It’s modern, comfortable and well priced compared to what you would pay for similar quality in many other countries.
+The complimentary breakfast buffet features a scrumptious assortment of Colombian favorites.

 Bioxury Hotel in Bogota - room and buffet breakfast collage